waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **ground:** Standard walkable tile.
 - **impassable:** A wall or obstacle that cannot be entered.
 - **grass:** Tall grass where wild Pokémon appear.
 Walkable.
+- **cuttable:** A tree that can be removed with the Cut HM.
+Respawns on map change.
+- **water:** A body of water that can be crossed with the Surf HM.
+- **ledge:** A one-way drop.
+Can be jumped down but not climbed up.
 - **spinner_up, spinner_down, spinner_left, spinner_right:** A tile that forces movement in the specified direction.
 The actual destination of the spinner sequence can be unpredictable and must be verified through experimentation.
 - **spinner_stop:** A safe tile that stops movement from a spinner.
 These are key strategic points in a spinner maze.